ShaneBarrera/oreo-maniac-game/README.md

 2. Open Processing and locate the **sketch** menu on the top of the program
 3. Locate **import library**, then select manage libraries
 4. Press **install** for the designated libraries above

+Followingly, install this repository including all source files and data to execute in Processing.